storytouch/wrap-text/README.md

   * **[key]: string** The HashMap key is the type name.
 It is required.
   * **columns** Number of characters per line.
 This is recommended for monospace fonts, as it does not use complex calculations (drawing and measuring text on a canvas).
 If you intend to use non-monospaced fonts, use `width`.
   * **width** Maximum line width in pixels.
 It is used especially for non-monospaced fonts.
 For monospace fonts, use `columns`.
-  * **marginTop: number** Top margin used to calculate the `y0` position of each line.
+  * **marginTop: number** Top margin used to calculate the position of each line.
 The `margin-top` is used only in the first wrapped line of each input line.
 It is optional.
-  * **marginBottom: number** Bottom margin used to calculate the `y0` position of each line.
+  * **marginBottom: number** Bottom margin used to calculate the position of each line.
 The `margin-bottom` is used only in the last wrapped line of each input line.
 It is optional.
   * **lineHeight: number** The height of each line of this type.
 It is optional.
-  * **visible: number** When `visible` is `false`, lines of this type do not affect the `y0` calc of other lines.
+  * **visible: number** When `visible` is `false`, lines of this type do not affect the position of other lines.
 It is optional.
   * **font: string** The font to be applied to the text, using the [`CanvasRenderingContext2D.font`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/font) format.
 It is optional.
 The default value is `13px Courier, monospace`.
   * **fontConfig: any** If you want to use external fonts, you should specify its location and properties.
 It is optional.
 These options are used in [`registerFont`](https://github.com/Automattic/node-canvas#registerfont) method.
 With the exception of the `path`, all other properties with properties resemble the CSS properties that are specified in `@font-face rules`.
 You must specify at least `family`.
 The`weight` and `style` are optional and default to `normal`.
       * **path: string** The `.ttf` file path.